My Love Is Like...Wo: Live performances

-Mýa made several television appearances to promote and perform "My Love Is Like...Wo".
-She first performed the song on Live! with Regis and Kelly on the release day of Moodring album on July 22, 2003.
+Mýa made several television appearances to promote and perform "My Love Is Like...Wo."
+She premiered and performed the song on MTV Beach House during Spankin' New Music Week.
+On July 13, 2003, she performed "My Love Is Like...Wo" at MTV's Carson Daly Bash.
+She performed the song at Live! with Regis and Kelly on the release day of Moodring on July 22, 2003.
+On July 24, 2003, Mýa performed "My Love Is Like...Wo" on the NBC soap opera drama Passions.
 Mýa appeared on BET's 106 & Park and performed "My Love Is Like...Wo" again on July 25, 2003.
 On August 6, 2003, Mýa performed a medley of "My Love Is Like...Wo" and "Whatever Bitch" (a track from Moodring) on The WB's Pepsi Smash.
 During the performance breakdown of "Whatever Bitch", she vogued with drag queens.

 Remixes

 "My Love Is Like...Wo" spawned several remixes, including two official sequel remixes.
 "Part II – My Love Is Like...Wo (Allstar Remix)" features additional production by Allen "Allstar" Gordon Jr. and contains an interpolation from Black Rob's 2000 song "Whoa!", written by Rob, Harve Pierre, and Buckwild and originally produced by the latter.
 Rapper John Doe contributed additional vocals to this version.
 "Part III – My Love Is Like...Wo (Swizz Mix)" was produced by Swizz Beatz, who recorded additional vocals with rapper Cassidy for the track.
 It contains an interpolation from Eve's song "Double R What", which appeared on her 2002 album Eve-Olution and was also produced by Swizz Beatz.